Frequently Asked Questions

 It is important for you to understand that you are beginning a college transcript when you enroll in a CHS class.
 Your goal should be earning a minimum grade of 2.0 (C) in a CHS course.

 As a high school student, you can earn college credit in a variety of ways.
-These include dual enrollment (meaning you are earning college credits that also meet your high school graduation requirements) programs: Running Start, Tech Prep, and College in the High School, as well as Advanced Placement (AP) or International Baccalaureate (IB) classes that prepare you for specific standardized tests.
+These include dual enrollment (meaning you are earning college credits that also meet your high school graduation requirements) programs: Running Start, Career and Technical Education, and College in the High School, as well as Advanced Placement (AP) or International Baccalaureate (IB) classes that prepare you for specific standardized tests.

 The Edmonds Community College Dean of Enrollment and Financial Aid Services provided the following clarification about the impact of CHS credits on future financial aid eligibility: